-This Act covers the four commons; Banstead Downs, Banstead Heath, Burgh Heath and Park Downs.
-It gives power to the Banstead Commons Conservators to frame byelaws for the commons.
+These Acts cover the four commons; Banstead Downs, Banstead Heath, Burgh Heath and Park Downs.

+The Metropolitan Commons (Banstead) Supplemental Act 1893 gives power to the Banstead Commons Conservators to manage the land and frame byelaws for the commons.
 The Board of Conservators was set up in 1893.
-There are eight members on the board, two appointed by the 'owners of the soil', which today is Reigate and Banstead Borough Council, and six elected by 'the vestry of the Parish of Banstead' which today is Reigate and Banstead Banstead Borough Council.
+There are eight members on the board, two appointed by the 'owners of the soil', which today is Reigate and Banstead Borough Council, and six elected by 'the vestry of the Parish of Banstead' which today is Reigate and Banstead Borough Council.
 Conservators serve a term of three years.